SenthilNayagan/senthilnayagan.net/src/_posts/tech/ai/mathematics/2024-07-10-math-matters-essential-math-for-aspiring-ai-experts/index.md

 Imaginary numbers are a subset of complex numbers, and they are numbers that can be expressed in the form: `bi`.
 Imaginary numbers are often combined with real numbers to form complex numbers.
 Imaginary numbers are numbers that, when squared, give a negative result.
 This is fundamentally different from real numbers, where squaring any real number always gives a positive result.

 Imaginary numbers are unique because they allow for the square roots of negative numbers.
 This extension of the number system is crucial for solving many mathematical and real-world problems that cannot be addressed with real numbers alone.
 By defining `i` and using it to form other imaginary numbers, we can square these numbers and always get a negative result, thus expanding our mathematical toolkit.

+## Data

+### Qualitative Data vs. Quantitative Data

+**Qualitative Data (Categorical Data)**

+- Qualitative data describes **qualities, attributes, or characteristics** that are non-numeric and cannot be measured directly.
+- It often involves **categories** or labels.

+**Key Characteristics**:

+- Descriptive in nature.
+- Cannot perform mathematical operations (e.g., addition, averages).
+- Answers questions like **"what kind?"** or **"which type?"**

+**Examples**:

+1. **Customer Feedback**: "Good," "Bad," "Neutral."
+2. **Product Colors**: Red, Blue, Green.
+3. **Survey Responses**: "Satisfied," "Very Satisfied," "Dissatisfied."
+4. **Employee Role**: Manager, Engineer, Intern.
+5. **Country of Origin**: USA, UK, India.

+**When to Use It**:

+- To analyze non-numeric trends and patterns.
+- To classify or group data based on categories.

+**Quantitative Data (Numerical Data)**

+- Quantitative data consists of **numeric values** that can be measured or counted.
+- It involves **quantities** and allows for mathematical operations.

+**Key Characteristics**:

+- Numerical in nature.
+- Can perform arithmetic operations (e.g., sum, average, range).
+- Answers questions like **"how many?"** or **"how much?"**

+**Types of Quantitative Data**:

+- **Discrete Data**: Countable, whole numbers (e.g., 1, 2, 3…).
+- **Continuous Data**: Measured values that can take decimals (e.g., 5.5, 7.8).

+**Examples**:

+1. **Customer Age**: 25, 30, 45.
+2. **Monthly Sales**: $10,000, $15,000, $20,000.
+3. **Temperature**: 35.5°C, 20.1°C.
+4. **Number of Orders**: 150, 200, 500.
+5. **Height or Weight**: 5.8 feet, 75 kg.

+**When to Use It**:

+- To analyze trends with measurable data.
+- To perform statistical analysis or calculations.

+### Types of Data

+1. **Categorical** (Qualitative) Data
+    - **Nominal Data**: Categories with no natural order
+      - Color of cars (Red, Blue, Black)
+      - Gender (Male, Female, Non-binary)
+      - Blood types (A, B, AB, O)
+      - Payment methods (Cash, Credit card, Debit card)
+    - **Ordinal Data**: Categories with a natural order/ranking
+      - Education level (High school, Bachelor's, Master's, PhD)
+      - Customer satisfaction (Very dissatisfied, Dissatisfied, Neutral, Satisfied, Very satisfied)
+      - Spicy food preference (Mild, Medium, Hot, Extra hot)
+      - T-shirt sizes (XS, S, M, L, XL)
+2. **Numerical** (Quantitative) Data
+    - **Discrete Data**: Countable values with clear gaps between them
+      - Number of children in a family (1, 2, 3...)
+      - Number of products sold per day
+      - Number of errors in a program
+      - Count of website visitors
+    - **Continuous Data**: Measurements that can take any value within a range
+      - Height (172.5 cm, 175.3 cm)
+      - Temperature (36.8°C, 37.2°C)
+      - Time to complete a task (15.7 minutes)
+      - Weight (68.3 kg)

+Each type of data requires different analysis methods and visualization techniques:

+- Categorical data is often analyzed using frequencies, proportions, and mode
+- Ordinal data can use median and percentiles
+- Numerical data can use mean, standard deviation, range, and more complex statistical measures

+Understanding these data types is crucial because it determines:

+- How you can analyze the data
+- What statistical tests you can apply
+- Which visualization methods are most appropriate
+- What kinds of conclusions you can draw from the data

 ---